Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 No?
 Me neither.
 Blame it on the dead brain cells.

-But as I was perusing a Deutsche Bank note on Thursday evening while waiting for my neighbor (and yes, for the Heisenberg fans, I am indeed talking about Sharon) to bring over some eggplant Parmesan, I remembered that I had indeed broached the subject recently in a piece appropriately entitled "Can Stocks And Bonds Keep Rallying Simultaneously?"
+But, as I was perusing a Deutsche Bank note on Thursday evening while waiting for my neighbor (and yes, for the Heisenberg fans, I am indeed talking about Sharon) to bring over some eggplant Parmesan, I remembered that I had indeed broached the subject recently in a piece appropriately entitled "Can Stocks And Bonds Keep Rallying Simultaneously?"

 Basically, a lot of people are worried that the price action depicted in the following chart isn't sustainable or otherwise signals that "someone must be wrong":

-Of course the risk parity crowd is having a field day with this.
+Of course, the risk parity crowd is having a field day with this.
 Recall the following from a Bloomberg piece out last week:

 Stocks and bonds are rallying in tandem at a time when their hedging power against one another is the strongest in almost a year.
 Peter Tchir, head of macro strategy at Brean Capital LLC, sees risk parity strategies at play, snapping up Treasuries as a safeguard against holding equities at record-high prices.